University of Engineering and Technology, Taxila

 The University of Engineering and Technology, Taxila (UET Taxila) is a public university located in Taxila, Punjab, Pakistan.
 It was established in 1975 as a campus of the University of Engineering and Technology, Lahore and chartered as an independent university in 1993.
 It offers bachelor's, master's and doctoral degrees in engineering and applied sciences.

-Recognized university

 University of Engineering and Technology, Taxila is officially recognized by the Higher Education Commission of Pakistan.

 History

 With the increase in student enrollment in the 1970s in University of Engineering and Technology, Lahore, a constituent college of the university named University College of Engineering and Technology was built in Sahiwal in 1975.
 For three years, it functioned at Sahiwal and in 1978, it was shifted to its permanent location at Taxila.
 The college continued under the administrative control of the University of Engineering and Technology, Lahore until October 1993 when it received a charter as an independent university under the University of Engineering and Technology Taxila Ordinance of 1993.
 Enrollment of undergraduate and postgraduate students is about 5,000.